michaelhthomas/mailspring-mint/README.md

 ## Accent color

-It's quite straightforward to replace the orange accent color by another color of your choosing:
+It's quite straightforward to replace the mint accent color with another color of your choosing:

 - Replace all occurrences of `@mint` and `@mint-prefilter` in `styles/ui-variables.less`.
 - Change the color of all mint icons in `style/images`.